 Will Deepfakes Be a Cyber Threat in 2021?

-A few examples of deepfakes:
+A few examples:

-While doctored videos or photos are sometimes labeled deepfakes, true deepfaked files are typically created using algorithms that create composites of existing footage, effectively “learning” to identify faces and voices and combining them to create new content.
-A website called “This Person Does Not Exist” demonstrates the potential of this technology by presenting eerily lifelike photos of fictional people assembled in real-time by amalgamating thousands of photos.
+While doctored videos or photos are sometimes labeled deepfakes, actual deepfake files are typically created using algorithms that make composites of existing footage; they effectively learn to identify faces and voices, and then combining them to create new content.
+A website called This Person Does Not Exist demonstrates the potential of this technology by presenting eerily lifelike photos of fictional people assembled in real-time by amalgamating thousands of photos.

 How Big of a Cybersecurity Threat Are Deepfakes?

 The use of deepfakes to deceive is what makes them a serious threat.
 A 2018 deepfake video of Barack Obama synced to an audio track created by comedian Jordan Peele sparked concerns about potential election interference.
 This led to increased demand that technology companies more actively filter out content utilizing the technology.

 Today, deepfake technology is primarily used for viral videos and adult content.
 The threat of high-tech cyber-espionage that has worried computer scientists, security experts, and politicians alike has yet to materialize.